 Costway Vibration Plate Exercise Machine Whole Body Workout Platform

 I often see the Costway Vibration Plate recommended in reviews because it is quite cheap.
-However, it’s your prototypical Amazon vibe machine.
+However, it’s your prototypical Amazon vibration machine.

 At 200 watts, it’s weak.
 Costway doesn’t specify the frequency, and it can only hold a max weight of 220 lbs.
 Not worth the money.